Taylorcraft Aircraft: History

 Taylor vowed to build a personal aircraft superior to the Cub so he formed his own company in 1935 as Taylor-Young Airplane Company, renamed Taylorcraft Aviation Corporation in 1939.
-Piper bought out Taylor's share in Taylor Aircraft which was later renamed Piper Aircraft.

 In 1936 Taylor rented facilities at Pittsburgh-Butler Airport and first manufactured the "Taylorcraft" plane.
 That summer, the firm moved to Alliance, Ohio when the city offered the use of the former Hess-Argo biplane (28 built between 1929 and 1932) factory rent free for a period of six months with an option to buy for $48,000.

 During World War II, light aircraft were used for training, liaison, and observation purposes.
 Taylorcraft's DCO-65 model was called the L-2 by the United States Army Air Forces and served alongside the military version of the Piper Cub.
 Taylorcraft Aeroplanes Ltd., a subsidiary based in Thurmaston, Leicestershire, England, developed the Taylorcraft Model 'D' and the Auster Mk.
 I through Mk.
-V, which became the backbone aircraft of the British AOP (Air Observation Post) and the three Canadian AOP squadrons, No. 664 Squadron RCAF, No. 665 Squadron RCAF, and No. 666 Squadron RCAF.
+V, which became the backbone aircraft of the British AOP (air observation post) and the three Canadian AOP squadrons, No. 664 Squadron RCAF, No. 665 Squadron RCAF, and No. 666 Squadron RCAF.

-Taylorcraft Inc
+Taylorcraft Inc.

 In the fall of 1946 production was halted following a fire in the Taylorcraft factory at Alliance, Ohio and the company went into bankruptcy.
 In 1949 C.G.
 Taylor bought the assets from the former company, and started a new company Taylorcraft, Inc. at Conway, Pennsylvania.
 The company restarted production of the BC-12D Traveller and the BC-12-85D Sportsman.
 The company produced few aircraft; the type certificates were sold to Univair and production was halted.